 2. Customer interaction

 71% of consumers who have experienced good customer service from a brand on social media are likely to recommend that brand to a friend.
-We Brits love to complain, so it isn’t surprising that 80% of us take social media when we’re not happy with a brand.
-And most of us expect a response within 24 hours, if not sooner.
+What’s more, another survey from HubSpot Research found that ‘90% of customers rate an “immediate” response as important or very important when they have a customer service question’.
+That means most people expect a response within 24 hours, if not sooner (did you know that, according to that same survey, 60% of customers defined ‘immediate’ as within 10 minutes?!).
 It’s for this reason that community management is such an important aspect to consider when thinking about social for your brand.

 This is another thing that Innocent do really well.
 They take plenty of time to engage with their audiences with witty one-liners – as our Social Media Manager, Em, found out earlier this week:

 It almost goes without saying, but visual content is obviously an enormous part of social media.
 It’s usually the first thing that people notice about a brand and can be the difference between people loving and connecting with a brand, or being put off completely.

 The colours are bright and sharp, the content is consistent and so easily recognizable as Innocent.
 They focus on more than just their product, and they’re always up to date with trending topics, which brings us to point number 4…

 (Even this picture of a plain blue sky is effective.)